Sun 101: How to Protect Yourself from the Sun’s Harmful Rays

 Doing yard work?
 Taking a stroll?
 Wear a broad-brimmed hat and protective clothing.
 Hold the fabric up to a light; if the light doesn’t shine through, your clothing is a sun-blocker.
 Look for clothes with an ultraviolet protection factor (UPF) of 30 or higher.
 Cover all body areas and use sunscreen as well!

-HOW TO PROTECT YOUR CHILD
+HOW TO PROTECT YOUR CHILD FROM SUNBURN

 Be sure your child wears a broad-spectrum (UVA/UVB) sunscreen with an SPF of 15 or higher every day.
 When outdoors for an extended time, they should use a water-resistant sunscreen with an SPF of 30 or higher.